langchain-ai/langchain/libs/partners/google-genai/README.md

-# langchain-google
+# langchain-google-genai

-This partner package contains the newer Google LangChain integrations.
+This package contains the LangChain integrations for Gemini through their generative-ai SDK.

 ## Installation